freerange/site/soups/blog/hello-printer.markdown

 The [main project page is here](/printer).

-You can run your own copies of [the software](http://github.com/freerange/printer) if you wish; doing so will not isolate you from the "cloud" of software build by other people.
-As long as your backend server and your content service have publicly-accessible URLs, there's nothing (other than your explicit choice) using your service to generate content for their own printers.

 We are running [a backend server](http://printer.gofreerange.com), which our office printer is connected to.
 If you do make a printer ([see below](#getting-a-printer)), you're more than welcome to use it rather than running your own.

 ![Simple messages send using a distributed architecure](/images/printer/21-simple-messages.jpg)